3DCdsc/Introduction_to_Programming/docs/Day_2/day_2_git.md

 ### Commit in a branch
 Since a branch is just a named pointer, whenever you commit on a different branch, git will create a new snapshot and then move the HEAD and the current branch forward to the new snapshot.

-### git checkout
+### Git checkout
-`git checkout` commands:
+The command `git checkout` is used to switch and create branches.
+!!! info "`git checkout` commands:"
     - `git checkout` switches branches.
     - `git checkout -b <new branch name>` creates a new branch as per name passed in as arguement, then switches to it.

 <a name="Merging"></a>
 ## Merging